vadimtsushko/objectory/README.md

 ##Objectory - object document mapper for server-side and client side Dart applications
+Update: Please consider that library as unsuppoprted and not in active developement.
+Current updates (>0.3.22 published to pub) are mostly suited for usage in concrete scenario of internal project.

 Objectory provides typed, checked environment to model, save and query data persisted on MongoDb.